-But sometimes, you get climber’s amnesia and forget about how impossible things feel.
+But the thing about telling yourself “someday” is that it won’t happen until you make the conscious effort to make it happen.
+Also, sometimes, you get climber’s amnesia and forget about how impossible things felt.
 Enough time goes by that you even start to believe you have some small iota of a chance.
 It had been four years since the first time I’d gotten my ass kicked, with one other attempt.
-I asked Kurt if we could spend the winter in Chattanooga climbing and working so that I could give it a real attempt this time.
+I wanted to spend the winter in Chattanooga climbing and working so that I could give it a real attempt this time.
 It was going to take a lot of work, and I knew it.
-Because I don’t really onsight things anymore, and I especially don’t onsight 12 roof cracks.
+Because I don’t really onsight things, and I especially don’t onsight 12 roof cracks.

 After waiting out some wet weather, I had three and a half days of attempts (one with Donal O’Leary and again with Sarah Malone).
 Both were generous enough to belay me through it even though it was not fast climbing.
 Mike O’Mara gave me a belay on the coldest, wettest attempt, where I only made it halfway through the roof.
 It had been a particularly cold winter, and there was a huge sheet of ice, frozen on one side of the wall.
 Where the crack opened wide, daggers of ice jutted out, glistening dangerously and threatening anybody who happened to be standing underneath.
 I went indirect and hacked away for what felt like forever with my ice tool and a number 3 cam.
 Shards came careening down and I was lowered, giving the route some time to dry.